-A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety or extraordinary public expense; create nuisances; cause fraud on or victimization of the public as identified in Subsection A(4); or conflict with existing local laws or ordinances.
+A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public as identified in Subsection A(4), or conflict with existing local laws or ordinances.

 All new construction and substantial improvements shall be anchored to prevent flotation, collapse, or lateral movement of the structure.

-All manufactured homes shall be anchored to resist flotation, collapse or lateral movement.
+All manufactured homes to be placed or substantially improved shall be anchored to resist flotation, collapse or lateral movement.
 Methods of anchoring may include, but are not to be limited to, use of over-the-top or frame ties to ground anchors.
 This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces.

 Construction materials and methods.